Nindooinbah Homestead: History

 In 1877, 12000 acres was resumed from the Nooininbah and Kerrylarabah pastoral runs and offered for selection on 17 April 1877.

 In 1901 William Collins, son of John Collins of the Mundoolun pastoral station, renewed his Nindooinbah lease.
 William and his bride honeymooned in Japan and on their return took up residence at Nindooinbah, though the house was in a very dilapidated state.
 Collins purchased the property, in 1906, and employed the eminent Brisbane architect, Robin Dods, to extend the house.
 His alteration were sympathetic to the original house, he changed the French doors and added an en-suite to the master bedroom but altered little else.
 In 1918 the entrance porch was extended.

 The detached kitchen was moved about 1906 and became the gate house.
 Adjacent to the house are bush houses and fernery.
 A bamboo bush house was demolished in the 1950s though the irrigation system that feeds water from the laundry to it remains.
 A play house built in the 1950s has been adapted for use as a garage.

-About 1984 a Japanese tea house in a man-made lagoon was constructed, the house repainted externally and much of the Edwardian garden designed by Dods replanted.
+In the 190s Margaret (a Collins descendant) and her husband the artist Patrick Hockey settled in and restored the homestead and grounds.
+The house was repainted externally and much of the Edwardian garden designed by Dods replanted.
+Hockey created his separate studio building in a vernacular Australian style and in a man-made lagoon designed a tea house inspired by the Willow Pattern.
+In the homestead Hockey displayed his work, and on the property fattened the cattle from his own Queensland estate.
 The gardens include a grotto, tennis court, and garden sheds.

 Other buildings on site but beyond the homes enclosing fence includes an artists studio and flag pole, the managers house, garages, men's quarters, woolshed, cattle yards and remains of the stables, butchers shop, cold-room and icemaking room.

 The woolshed was built as a permanent structure by 1857.
 It probably included shearers quarters and a dining room.
 From about 1863, the weather and other factors led most of the local squatters to utilise their runs for depasturing cattle rather than sheep, hence the woolshed has been used as men's quarters and storage for many years.

 Of the original local squatter homesteads only Nindooinbah and Mundoolun remain and both have been and remain the homes of the Collins family or their descendants.
 The woolshed is probably one of the oldest in Queensland and its quality and intactness make it very rare.